-Best Gaming Monitors of 2017 – Reviews, Ratings and Comparisons
+Best Gaming Monitor of 2018 – Reviews, Ratings and Comparisons

 So you dished out the money for an awesome GPU but your graphics aren't up to snuff.
 The next step is to get a better Monitor.
 A good monitor can change the way you see your game, literally.
 The beautiful thing about monitors is that they often cost as much as a GPU but last much longer.
 A GPU usually has the lifespan of a 3-4 years, but a monitor can last for the better part of a decade.
 Even longer.
 Before I upgraded I was using the same monitor I had been using since I was 5.
 I used that monitor for 15 years.
 Then I upgraded and noticed an amazing difference.
 So if you are still searching for a better, more visual gaming experience, then the monitor is probably the next piece you should upgrade.

-If you don’t want to read the whole guide and just want to know what monitor to buy you should go with the Acer XB270HU.
-It is an IPS panel with a high refresh rate and low response times.
+If you don’t want to read the whole guide and just want to know what monitor to buy, we recommend you should go with the Acer Predator XB271HU.
+It is an IPS panel monitor with a high refresh rate (144Hz) and low response times (4ms).
 It will give you great pictures and fast response times.
+On top of that, it boasts a 27-inch display with a resolution of 2560 x 1440.
 The perfect all-rounder.
 If you read that and had no idea what any of that was then you should read further.
 Further in the article we have a list of the best monitors to buy for certain kind of requirements.

 Technology is becoming increasingly complicated.
-It becomes harder and harder to understand what is good and what is bad.
+It is becoming harder and harder to understand what is good and what is bad.
 What has good value and what is overpriced.
-We notice that gamers pay a lot of attention to the components inside of their computers (as they should) but often forger the peripherals.
+We noticed that gamers pay a lot of attention to the components inside of their computers (as they should) but often forget the peripherals.

 For a long time my personal monitor was a 10 year old monitor simply because I didn’t see a monitor worthy of my money.
 I would spend hundreds of dollars on new Ice Hockey skates and spend money on keyboards and mice.
 But the money was a forgotten part of my build.
 Then one of my friends came to my rescue and gave me a gift card to Amazon and told me to spend it on a monitor.
 Only a monitor.
 So I did and haven’t looked back since.
 Since that day I cannot understand how I survived with having the cutting edge of screen technology.
 We firmly believe that monitors are important, while I dismissed them for days, I have since joined the way of thinking here at the team.
 They are crucial to immersion.